 - High birth weight of the baby.

 - Genetics, having a mom who also experienced diastasis recti during pregnancy

 How to Help Prevent It

-- Reduce constipation and modify bowel voiding to ensure you aren’t breath-holding when you push
+- Manage constipation and avoid breath-holding when you poop

-- Using slow, controlled exhale with all lifting to reduce a buildup of pressure in your abdomen
+- Use a slow, controlled exhale with all lifting instead of holding your breath

 - Avoid activities that cause doming, conning, or pain in the midline of the abdomen

 - Wear support garments like the baobei maternity postpartum support bloomers or the mom-ez support belt, as needed.

 Frequently Asked Questions About Diastasis Recti

 Diastasis Recti may resolve on its own but oftentimes persist without exercise and activity modification.
 Learning and practicing specific exercises can help strengthen and support the deep abdominal muscles and the linea alba.